 Brian Greene works with regulatory clients in several jurisdictions to achieve their energy objectives.
 Brian’s clients benefit from his deep knowledge of each state’s regulatory landscape, his experience practicing among various commissions, and his focus on his client’s bottom line and specific goals.

 Many of Brian’s clients are competitive retail suppliers of electricity and natural gas.
-Brian’s background in the retail energy space includes more than just navigating laws and rules; in fact, Brian helped draft many of the regulations for competitive choice throughout the Mid-Atlantic region.
+Brian’s background in the retail energy space includes helping to draft many of the regulations for competitive choice throughout the Mid-Atlantic region.
 Today, Brian assists clients with daily operational and compliance issues, and in regulatory proceedings, ensuring that his clients adhere to the very regulations that he helped draft.
 Through it all, Brian not only affords his clients the opportunity to be innovative and creative in developing and marketing new products and services, but also attempts to guide his clients past troublesome issues before they become rule infractions or operational impediments.

 Brian’s peers have selected him as a Virginia Super Lawyer every year since 2006, and he has received Martindale-Hubbell’s highest peer review rating.
 Since 2009, Virginia Business Magazine has listed Brian as one of Virginia’s Legal Elite in the Legislative, Regulatory, and Administrative Law practice area.
 These honors are significant because they are dependent on the votes of Brian’s peers among the Virginia Bar.

 Brian and his wife have two kids.
 His accomplishments in this area include coaching his son’s Little League teams for years, including one walk-off championship, and his daughter taught him how to pitch a tent in less than 45 minutes (which for Brian is a significant accomplishment).
 You can always find Brian rooting for his beloved Wahoos and Washington Nationals.